-Sirex noctilio favours trees that are suppressed, or physiologically stressed by drought, nutritional deprivation, pathogens, or other insect pests (e.g. Neumann et al. 1987).
-Poor silviculture, resulting in overstocking and thus an abundance of suppressed and stressed trees in a stand, is cited as a main factor in outbreaks, (Neumann et al. 1987, Madden 1988, Dodds et al. 2010).
-The wasp can also exploit short-term stressors including mechanical damage during management operations, weather-event related tree injury, herbicide use, cone harvesting or stand thinning, especially when these events occur during the insect’s flight season (summarized in Madden 1988).
-An abundance of S. noctilio-favourable trees in a stand can lead to a local build-up in woodwasp populations; the wasps subsequently attack healthy trees, severely stressing them and predisposing them to future attack (Madden 1968, 1975).
-Silvicultural management recommendations to maintain S. noctilio at endemic levels include: appropriate site selection for planting; timely thinning to maintain optimal stocking density, with removal of suppressed, deformed, diseased or dying trees; thinning outside of the insects flight season (i.e. in late fall and winter); minimizing tree injury; and early salvage of trees damaged by thinning or natural causes (Neumann et al. 1987, Madden 1988, Dodds et al. 2010).
+Sirex noctilio favours trees that are suppressed, or physiologically stressed by drought, nutritional deprivation, pathogens, or other insect pests (e.g. Neumann et al., 1987).
+Poor silviculture, resulting in overstocking and thus an abundance of suppressed and stressed trees in a stand, is cited as a main factor in outbreaks, (Neumann et al., 1987; Madden, 1988; Dodds et al., 2010).
+Sirex noctilio can also exploit short-term stressors including mechanical damage during management operations, weather-event related tree injury, herbicide use, cone harvesting or stand thinning, especially when these events occur during the insect’s flight season (summarized in Madden, 1988).
+An abundance of S. noctilio-favourable trees in a stand can lead to a local build-up in woodwasp populations; the wasps subsequently attack healthy trees, severely stressing them and predisposing them to future attack (Madden, 1968, 1975).
+Silvicultural management recommendations to maintain S. noctilio at endemic levels include: appropriate site selection for planting; timely thinning to maintain optimal stocking density, with removal of suppressed, deformed, diseased or dying trees; thinning outside of the insects flight season (i.e. in late fall and winter); minimizing tree injury; and early salvage of trees damaged by thinning or natural causes (Neumann et al., 1987; Madden, 1988; Dodds et al., 2010).

 37.3 Biological Control Agents

-To date, research about S. noctilio in Canada has focussed on examining the community of natural enemies and competitors of S. noctilio already present in its Canadian range, and on determining to what degree these organisms function to limit the woodwasp’s population (e.g. Yu et al. 2009, Ryan et al. 2011a, Ryan et al. in press).
-As described in the previous section, there is strong evidence that both ibaliid (egg) and rhyssine (larval) parasitoids are currently parasitizing S. noctilio in its present range in Ontario and New York State, and I. leucospoides appears to be the woodwasp’s primary natural enemy (Ryan et al. in press).
-There is also evidence that subcortical beetles interact with the wasp, and have a negative effect on S. noctilio populations (Ryan et al. 2011a).
-These interactions may be mediated, at least in part, by the fungal associates of the insects; some beetle-vectored species of blue stain fungus outcompete S. noctilio’s fungal symbiont, and there is evidence that the presence of these blue stain species deter S. noctilio oviposition activity (Ryan et al. 2011b, Ryan et al. 2011c).
-The effect of non-sterilizing nematodes on the woodwasp is less clear, and research has been initiated to begin to address this question.
+To date, research about S. noctilio in Canada has focussed on examining the community of natural enemies and competitors of S. noctilio already present in its Canadian range, and on determining to what degree these organisms function to limit the woodwasp’s population (e.g., Yu et al., 2009; Ryan et al., 2011a; Ryan et al., in press).
+As described in the previous section, there is strong evidence that both ibaliid (egg) and rhyssine (larval) parasitoids are currently parasitizing S. noctilio in its present range in Ontario and New York State, and I. leucospoides appears to be the woodwasp’s primary natural enemy (Ryan et al., in press).
+There is also evidence that subcortical beetles interact with the wasp, and have a negative effect on S. noctilio populations (Ryan et al., 2011a).
+These interactions may be mediated, at least in part, by the fungal associates of the insects; some beetle-vectored species of blue stain fungus, e.g., Grosmannia clavigera (Robinson-Jeffrey & R.W.
+Davidson) (Ophiostomatales: Ophiostomataceae), outcompete S. noctilio’s fungal symbiont, and there is evidence that the presence of these blue stain species deter S. noctilio oviposition activity (Ryan et al., 2011b, c).
+The effect of non-sterilizing nematodes on S. noctilio is less clear, and research has been initiated to begin to address this question.
 The development of PCR-RFLP methods for distinguishing D. siricidicola isolates in North America has recently been completed.